 To see how the United Business Card’s miles stack up, check out our in-depth analysis of what credit card points are worth.

 How to Get the Most Out of This Card

-Considering United miles are most valuable when redeemed for airfare, you’ll get the most bang for your buck with this card if you redeem your miles for free flights instead of gift cards or hotel stays.
+United miles are most valuable when redeemed for airfare, so that's what you should trade them in for, rather than gift cards or hotel stays.
 The value of those rewards can vary considerably.

-On the earning side, you may want to consider pairing this card with a personal or business credit card that earns Chase Ultimate Rewards points.
-Chase lets you transfer Ultimate Rewards points to United Airlines at a 1-to-1 ratio, and several of Chase’s cards offer better points earning rates in some spending categories.
+On the earning side, you may want to consider pairing this card with a personal or business credit card that earns Chase Ultimate Rewards points (such as Chase Sapphire Preferred or Chase Ink Business Preferred.
+Chase lets you transfer Ultimate Rewards points to United Airlines at a 1-to-1 ratio, and those cards offer better points earning rates in some other spending categories.
 When you’re ready to redeem, transfer your Ultimate Rewards to your United account.

 United Business Card's Excellent Perks

 The United Business Card offers a slew of important perks many credit cards leave out.
 These are the ones the editors of The Balance consider “excellent.”

 - Priority boarding: You and a companion traveling on the same reservation can board prior to general boarding.